coffinsoulz/coffinsoulz/README.md

 ![Mafioso.](https://file.garden/ajQmnKjXvCs7r10c/mafi.png)

+(I'll be reworking my carrd and strawpage in the future to have more accurate info abt me.!)

 PLEASE read Patreon if u plan to int (or just get to know me, socials r in there.)
 Also please don't cover. (unless we're c+h) (0_^)